This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Place the cereal in a food storage bag and using a rolling pin, crush the flakes into coarse crumbs.
+- Place the corn flakes in a food storage bag and using a rolling pin, crush them into coarse crumbs.
 You should end up with 1/3 to 1/2 cup.
+Transfer the cornflake crumbs to a separate bowl, and add the sugar, flour, and cinnamon.
+Stir in the melted butter, combine thoroughly, and set aside.

-- Allow the crisp to cool for 30 to 40 minutes, then spoon into individual serving dishes.
-Top with fresh whipped cream or vanilla ice cream if desired.
+- Allow the crisp to cool for at least 30 minutes, then spoon into individual serving dishes.
+If desired, top with fresh whipped cream or vanilla ice cream.

 I am so glad to find a blueberry crisp that doesn’t overload the sugar and fat! it turned out great!
 I always add a twist of my own, however- I added 1/2 cup applesauce and 2 T sugar to the blueberries.
 I also increased the flake cereal to one cup.
 Very good.
 A note, though: be sure to wait for the 1/2 hour cooling time so the blueberries are set.
 Otherwise, it is a little runny.